 Domestic and International Shipping

-- We ship to the United States and all its territories (including APO/FPO), Canada, Mexico, South and Central America, and all other countries.
-Due to our distribution agreements with Faber-Germany and other Faber® distributors/dealers, there are certain regions/countries, particularly all of Europe and Australia, where we can not sell or ship Faber® parts.
-If your order contains a mixture of Faber® parts and Corsa parts/guitars and the shipping destination is in Europe or Australia, you will be prompted to remove all Faber® parts from the order when you attempt to complete checkout.
+- We ship to the United States and all its territories (including APO/FPO), Canada, Mexico, South and Central America, and many other countries.
+Due to our distribution agreements with Faber-Germany and other Faber® distributors/dealers, we can not sell or ship Faber® parts to any European countries.
+If your order contains a mixture of Faber® parts and Corsa parts/guitars and the shipping destination is in Europe, you will be prompted to remove all Faber® parts from the order when you attempt to complete checkout.

 - For U.S. shipments, Priority Mail is guaranteed 2-3 day delivery; Priority Mail Express is guaranteed 1-2 day delivery.
 These guarantees are given by USPS, not by FaberUSA, and FaberUSA is not responsible if USPS fails to deliver as promised.